 “Cold weather management is really not too complicated,” explains bovine veterinarian and dairy farmer Dr. Tom Troxel.
 “Cows need to have plenty of feed and water, be out of the wind, and have a dry place to lay down.
 If they have these things, they can survive an awful lot.”

-Sherry Bunting is a member of North American Agriculture Journalists and has been covering beef and dairy production for over 30 years.
+Sherry Bunting is a member of North American Agriculture Journalists and has been covering beef and dairy production for 40 years.
 Before that, she milked cows and graded beef cattle for market reports.
 She can be reached at firstname.lastname@example.org

 Dairy and beef cattle are adapted differently, but they all depend on their people for great care during the weather extremes we have seen here this winter.
 Farming is not for the faint of heart.
 Everyday tasks take longer to complete but it sure is rewarding to see cows thrive and calves frolic after a good start – regardless of the weather!
 Photos by Sherry Bunting, Tricia Adams and Evelyn Troutman.